pbazydlo/menu-app-test/README.md

 ## Submission

-Please submit your program by sending a zip file to your point of contact @ OpenTable.
+Please submit your program either by sending a zip file or by providing a link to a repository, dropbox, etc.. to your point of contact @ OpenTable